vishnuvardhan-kumar/alacrity/README.md

 # overlord

-Automate your repetitive git tasks easily with Python
+Quickstart your Python project with a single handy command.

 `pip install overlord`